Diagnosing dementia early, when symptoms are still mild, is important. If you notice any symptoms

 - Perform more in-depth memory and thinking tests to determine the severity of symptoms.
 These tests assess memory, language, visual and spatial awareness, levels of attention and ability to reason and solve problems.

 - Send someone for a brain scan.
 Different types of brain scan are used to look for changes that occur in the brain when someone has a disease that causes dementia.
 If the doctors can see changes in certain areas of the brain this can help them to diagnose the type of dementia someone has.
-You can find out more about the different types of brains scans used for dementia diagnosis in our blog.

 When someone receives a dementia diagnosis it can come as a shock.
 Other people feel relieved to have an explanation for their symptoms and the change in their health.
 People can choose not to know their diagnosis if they prefer not to and can choose someone else who will be told.